- UCLA School of Law (J.D., 1990), Order of the Coif; Member of the Editorial Board of the UCLA Law Review

 Richard Birnholz, a partner resident at Irell & Manella LLP’s Los Angeles office, is a member of the firm’s litigation and intellectual property workgroups.
 He has extensive experience in complex litigation in federal and state courts, including the litigation of intellectual property and commercial disputes for high-technology companies.
-Mr. Birnholz has been selected by Los Angeles Magazine for inclusion in Southern California "Rising Stars" in 2004 and Southern California "Super Lawyers" in 2016 for the eleventh consecutive year.
+Mr. Birnholz has been selected by Los Angeles Magazine for inclusion in Southern California "Rising Stars" in 2004 and Southern California "Super Lawyers" in 2017 for the twelfth consecutive year.

 While serving on the editorial board of the UCLA Law Review, Mr. Birnholz published a comment entitled "The Validity and Propriety of Contingent Fee Controls," 37 U.C.L.A.
 L. Rev. 949 (1990).
 Before joining Irell & Manella LLP, Mr. Birnholz served as a law clerk to the Honorable Pamela Ann Rymer, U.S. Court of Appeals for the Ninth Circuit, and as an extern for the Honorable Ruth Bader Ginsburg, then a judge of the U.S. Court of Appeals for the D.C.
 Circuit.

 Immersion v.
 Apple – Currently representing Immersion in multi-patent action pending before the International Trade Commission involving tactile feedback functionality in Apple devices.